telerik/xaml-docs/controls/radpdfviewer/getting-started.md

 	</Grid>
 {{endregion}}

-> When creating RadPdfViewer, you should ensure that the control is **not** placed in a container that measures its children with Infinity as this could lead to an unexpected behavior of the viewer.
+> When you create a RadPdfViewer, ensure that the control is **not** placed in a container that measures its children in Infinity as this could lead to unexpected behavior of the viewer.
 Examples of such containers are **ScrollViewer**, **StackPanel** or **Grid** with row height and column width set to ***Auto***.

-## Wiring UI with the Commands of RadPdfViewer
+## Wiring the UI with RadPdfViewer Commands

-The navigation panel is separated from the control in order to provide better customization options.
+The navigation panel is separated from the control to provide better customization options.
 In order to add a panel in your application, you can use __RadToolBar__, which has the command descriptors of the viewer as a DataContext.

 #### __[XAML] Example 3: Add a RadToolBar to RadPdfViewer__